ornotChen/marp-theme-chen/README.md

 # marp-theme-chen

 I'm not good at writing css.
-Feel free to use or modify this theme 😄
+Feel free to use or modify this theme😊

 ### [Marp-vscode](https://github.com/marp-team/marp-vscode/tree/main) / [Marpit](https://github.com/marp-team/marpit)